MoniPar/booklist_generator/README.md

 </details>

 * Errors are displayed if the user submits invalid input and each prompt is repeated again until all inputs are valid.
-* Once this process is completed, the program adds the submitted information to the spreadsheet and calculates the total price of the books.
+* Once this process is completed, the program matches the user submitted subject information with the relevant books from the book list worksheet and calculates the total price of the books.
 * The data is printed in the terminal.
 The student's surname, name, optional subjects chosen and the total price are saved to the student worksheet for record keeping.
 * <details>
     <summary>The user is then presented with a menu of options to choose from.
 If an invalid selection is made, an error message appears and the menu is presented again.</summary>